Peter Borlase: Canterbury and Crusaders

-He has played 33 times for Canterbury in the ITM Cup.
+Borlase has played 33 times for Canterbury in the ITM Cup.
 Being behind the Franks brothers, Ben and Owen, in the pecking order for the Crusaders he only made 2 Super Rugby appearances.

 Pro 12

 In June 2010, Borlase joined Munster on a 2-year contract.
 He was signed as a project player, meaning he would make himself available to play for Ireland once qualified to by 3 years residency.
 He made his Munster début on 16 November 2010 against a touring Australia side and made 7 appearances in the 2010/11 season.

 Borlase joined Irish province Connacht on loan in February 2012, to gain match time following injuries and to provide cover at prop.
 He made his debut for Connacht against Scarlets on 2 March 2012.

-He was recalled from his loan at Connacht and added to Munster's 2011–12 Heineken Cup squad in March 2012.
+Borlase was recalled from his loan at Connacht and added to Munster's 2011–12 Heineken Cup squad in March 2012.

 His contract was not extended by Munster and he left once his two-year contract expired.